 Choose your data columns and filters

-To re-organize the columns, simply click on the column name and then drag and drop it into the order you would like.
+To reorganize the columns, click on the column name and then drag and drop it into the order you would like.

-You can sort each column by hovering over the header and clicking on sort up/down arrows.
-You can also sort multiple columns using the Sort columns button in the top right corner.
+You can sort each column by hovering over the header and clicking on the sort arrows.
+You can also sort multiple columns clicking the Sort data icon in the top left corner.
 This will allow you to sort columns based on multiple values, such as alphabetically by release and descending Aha! score.

 Chart your data

-After you have organized your data, select the Chart Data > button to create beautiful visualizations and charts from the report that you have just created.
+After you have organized your data, select the Chart data icon on the top left to create beautiful visualizations and charts from the report you just created.

 Update your data